 - Fieldstream: We are part of a multi-university team working on continuous physiological monitoring using on-body sensors.

 Click here for a complete list.

-Pan Hu, Addison Mayberry, Moaj Musthag, Annamalai Natarajan, Abhinav Parate, Pengyu Zhang
+Pan Hu, Addison Mayberry, Moaj Musthag, Annamalai Natarajan, Yamin Tun, Pengyu Zhang

-Alumni: Jeremy Gummeson (HP Labs), Tingxin Yan (Asst.
+Alumni: Abhinav Parate (HP Labs, Palo Alto), Jeremy Gummeson (HP Labs, Palo Alto), Tingxin Yan (Asst.
 Professor at U. Arkansas), Ming Li (IBM T.J.
 Watson Research), Devesh Agrawal (IBM), Purushottam Kulkarni (Asst.
 Professor at IIT Bombay), Gaurav Mathur (Founded 3LM)

 Recent Professional activities